giubueno/log_parser/README.md

 ### The program

-You can run program by calling the script directly as follow.
+You can run the program by calling the script directly as follow.

 ```bash
 ./parser.rb spec/data/webserver.log